GoogleChrome/web.dev/src/site/content/en/metrics/fid/index.md

 Due to the expected variance in FID values, it's critical that when reporting on FID you look at the distribution of values and focus on the higher percentiles.

+While [choice of
+percentile](/defining-core-web-vitals-thresholds/#choice-of-percentile) for all
-In fact, we recommend specifically focusing on the 95th–99th percentile, as that will correspond to the particularly bad first experiences users are having with your site.
+Core Web Vitals thresholds is the 75th, for FID in particular we still strongly recommend looking at the 95th–99th percentiles, as those will correspond to the particularly bad first experiences users are having with your site.
 And it will show you the areas that need the most improvement.

 This is true even if you segment your reports by device category or type.
 For example, if you run separate reports for desktop and mobile, the FID value you